TheRandomLabs/RandomPatches/README.md

 This bug is reported as [MC-129057](https://bugs.mojang.com/browse/MC-129057).

+### Fix entities not being considered wet in cauldrons

+In vanilla Minecraft, entities are not considered wet in cauldrons filled with water.
+RandomPatches fixes this issue, allowing players to use Riptide in cauldrons filled with water, fixing [MC-145311](https://bugs.mojang.com/browse/MC-145311).
+In addition, this fix allows players to receive the Conduit Power effect in cauldrons filled with water.

 ### Fix player head stacking

 In vanilla Minecraft, player heads from the same player sometimes do not stack.
 RandomPatches